guillearria/huggingface-agents/README.md

 ### 1. Serverless Agent (Jupyter Notebook)
 Located in `agents/dummy_agent_library.ipynb`, this is our first implementation using Jupyter notebook.
 It demonstrates basic agent capabilities in a serverless environment.

+### 2. Todo Agent
+Located in `agents/todo_agent/app.py`, this is our first implementation using Hugging Face Spaces and Gradio.
+It should be able to add, edit, and delete simple todo items.

 *More agents will be added as I progress through the course.*

 ## 📚 Course Content